purnimaporwal/purnimaporwal/README.md

 ### 📰 Paper Reviews on Substack
 **Writing | Ongoing**

 I read economics papers and write about them.
 Not summaries — actual engagement with what the research is doing and what it means.
 Bandiera et al. (2022), UK parental leave policy, more coming.
+It's on hold as I am currently working on projects for full-time.

 [→ Read on Substack](https://substack.com/@purnimaporwal)